Serena Williams rallies to win first match back

 (CNN)Serena Williams came back from the brink to start her first tournament in six months with a win.

-A rusty Williams overcame fellow American Bernarda Pera, 4-6, 6-4, 6-1 in the opening round of the inaugural Top Seed Open in Lexington, Kentucky.
+A rusty Williams overcame fellow American Bernarda Pera 4-6 6-4 6-1 in the opening round of the inaugural Top Seed Open in Lexington, Kentucky.

 Williams, the Open era Grand Slam record-holder, was in trouble at 4-4 in the second set and 0-40 on her own serve but dug herself out a hole and eased through the decider.

-"Honestly, I knew I've been practicing really well and I wasn't getting a good rhythm out here, and I just kept thinking: 'Serena, play like you've been practicing'" Williams said in a post-match interview.
+"Honestly, I knew I've been practicing really well and I wasn't getting a good rhythm out here, and I just kept thinking: 'Serena, play like you've been practicing,'" Williams said in a post-match interview.
 "So I knew that I could play a little bit better if I just hung in there."

 Williams' last match had been in early February, when Anastasija Sevastova of Latvia handed the former top-ranked American her first loss in Fed Cup team competition on home soil.
 A month later, the coronavirus pandemic shut down all competitive tennis, including Wimbledon, which was canceled for the first time since World War II.